yasinda-s/COMP2042_CW_hcyea2/README.md

 # _Instructions_

-A to move left, D to move right, Esc to pause game, Alt+Shift+F1 to open debug.
+Space to Start/Pause game, A to move left, D to move right, Esc to pause game, Alt+Shift+F1 to open debug.

 - To read all of the refactoring and additions done, please refer to the Class description section of the javadocs.
 Changes shown below are limited due to word count.